 The health risks associated with the use of illegal drugs and the abuse of alcohol include physical and mental impairment, emotional and psychological deterioration, fine and gross motor degeneration and death.
 In addition to the health risks to the abuser of illegal drugs and alcohol are the risks to co-workers, students and the public.
 The College of Westchester's Counseling Center can provide referral to students with problems related to alcohol and drug use.
 Information about substance abuse and treatment programs is available in the Counseling Center which has procedures to assure confidentiality.
 Individuals whose performance is impaired as a result of the use or abuse of drugs and alcohol, who illegally use or abuse drugs and alcohol on campus or at college events, or who have been convicted of violating any criminal drug statute while on The College of Westchester property or at College events will be sanctioned.
-The sanctions can include the required completion of an appropriate rehabilitation program, suspension, dismissal, termination of employment, and referral for prosecution by law enforcement authorities.
-As a condition of enrollment and employment, each student, faculty member and staff member will abide by the terms of this policy and will notify the Director of Administration no later than five days after the conviction for a criminal drug offense committed on The College of Westchester property.
+The sanctions can include the required completion of an appropriate rehabilitation program, suspension, dismissal, termination of employment, each student, faculty member and staff member will abide by the terms of this policy and will notify the Director of Administration no later than five days after the conviction for a criminal drug offense committed on The College of Westchester property.
 Failure to comply with these conditions will constitute unsatisfactory conduct and will lead to appropriate sanctions.